robinhedwards/UnoCart/README.md

 XEX files (Atari executables) are also supported using a XEX loader built into the cartridge.

-The cartridge can also emulate a disk drive.
-It does this by installing a Soft OS into the Atari which then redirects
-D1: to the ATR file selected from the menu.
+The cartridge can also emulate a disk drive on an Atari with with at least 64k.
+It does this by installing a Soft OS into the Atari which then redirects D1: to the ATR file selected from the menu.
 Access for D2: upwards continue to be directed to the SIO port as normal.
 Many games will not work, due to the soft OS technique used.
 However it is possible to boot to a DOS 2.5 ATR file, do some programming in BASIC and save your program back to the ATR file.
 ATR files up to 16Meg in size are supported.